mkantor/please-lang/README.md

   typically use to write programs.
 - Layer 1 (`plo`) is a desugared/normalized representation of the syntax tree.
 - Layer 2 (`plt`) is the result of applying semantic analysis, compile-time evaluation, and other reductions to the `plo` tree.
-The prototype implementation of the language runtime is a `plt` interpreter.
+For now the language runtime is a `plt` interpreter, but eventually there will be compiler backends to lower `plt` to machine code and/or other targets.

 `plz` has a specific textual representation, but `plo` & `plt` could be encoded in any format in which hierarchical key/value pairs of strings are representable